The Zoo Fence

 There is more to it, of course.
 But this is a piece of it.

 And who or what precisely will I be when the dreamer awakens?
 If not Stefan, who? what? where?
-Dunno, dunno, dunno.
+And if Stefan, how?

-But what I do know is what I have been told and what I have read by the Teachers, and I am convinced it is the Truth.
+What I do know is what I have been told and what I have read by the Teachers, and I am convinced it is the Truth.
 Well, actually, Stefan, a dream character, knows what he has read and been told in the dream, and I am, Stefan is, convinced that it is True.
+Like I said, it’s complicated.
+And yet maybe not so much complicated as wondrous.

-And yet, it is convincing because I have experienced, I continue to experience, moments, series of moments, Seeing It, Being It, precisely as the Teachers describe It.
+It is convincing (I believe it) because I have experienced, I continue to experience, moments, series of moments, Seeing It, Being It, precisely as the Teachers describe It.
 They last just moments, sometimes minutes, sometimes a few minutes.
 Not long.
 And yet, the Truth of those moments is evident and believable, persuasively True.
 They are beyond the dream.
 It is not that they just seem to be beyond; they are unmistakably so.
 I cannot explain it in words except to say it is, they are, a happening above and beyond in every sense of the words.
 Like a movie in black-and-white that becomes suddently, inexplicably in full technicolor.
 A veil removed.
 A shaded window abruptly opened to full sunlight.
+A fourth dimension appearing in our three dimensional environment.
 Not that, but like that.
-And, yes, just a moment.
+And, yes, just a moment … so far.
 But these moments are a clear, certain, convincing piercing of the dream by the Real.

 A self-generated, uninterrupted, causeless, purposeless, boundaryless, joy-filled, silent “Oh my.”
 Like that.